ysnlle/NEURAL-NETWORKS-TECHNOLOGIES-2025-2026/README.md

 # NEURAL-NETWORKS-TECHNOLOGIES-2025-2026
-Here are conspects from neural networks tecnologies classes
+Here are conspects from neural networks technologies classes